 Design for Environment

-To find additional opportunities for improvement, UDC and PPG will evaluate UDC’s products against Design for Environment (DfE) practices in 2020:
+To find additional opportunities for improvement, UDC and PPG will evaluate UDC’s products against Design for Environment (DfE) practices:

 - Design for Energy Efficiency.
 As described above, energy efficiency is a core attribute of UDC’s products.
 Smartphones, televisions and other consumer electronics and lighting applications that use the Company’s UniversalPHOLED emitter products consume less energy than other comparable products.